 THE DNA DIET: LOSE WEIGHT BY MAPPING YOUR GENES

-A REVOLUTIONARY test, used on Olympic athletes, can reveal what type of diet best suites your individual genetic make-up.
+Best slimming centre in delhi, used on Olympic athletes, can reveal what type of diet best suites your individual genetic make-up.

 - One diet definitely doesn’t fit all.
 So if you’re fed up of quitting carbs, cutting sugar and only costuming green juices, this ‘diet’ could be for you.